singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 `build` is like a "Swiss Army knife" for container creation.
 In addition to downloading images, you can use `build` to create images from other images or from scratch using a [recipe file](/docs-recipes).
 You can also use `build` to convert an image between the 3 major container formats supported by Singularity.
 We discuss those image formats below in the [Build images from scratch](/quickstart#build-images-from-scratch) section.

 ## Interact with Images
 Once you have an image, you can interact with it in several ways.
-For these examples we will use a `hello-world.img` image that can be downloaded from Singularity Hub like so.
+For these examples we will use a `hello-world.simg` image that can be downloaded from Singularity Hub like so.

 ```
-$ singularity pull --name hello-world.img shub://vsoch/hello-world
+$ singularity pull --name hello-world.simg shub://vsoch/hello-world

 ```